-Our team at The Flawed Journey includes both Counsellors & Psychotherapists, trained in different therapy modalities with a minimum of 2 years experience.
+Our team at The Flawed Journey are trained in different therapy modalities with a minimum of 2 years professional experience.
 Our therapists work in their own unique way and tailor their approach around what works best for you and aim to deliver only the most professional quality of services.
-We have a modern non- clinical approach and believe in reducing stigma around mental health by normalising common issues.
-Our team stay updated with weekly meetings, external supervision and seek their own therapy when required to continue helping individuals who seek our services.
+Our team stay updated with weekly meetings, individual external supervision monthly and seek their own therapy when required to continue helping individuals who seek our services.

 Founder, Director & Head Counsellor

-Emma is from Northern Ireland and went down the path of starting her career as a Mental Health Counsellor at a time when she was also battling with her own mental health but found it difficult to locate young therapists with services that included no waiting time and avoids charging large fees.
+Emma is from Northern Ireland and went down the path of starting her career as a Mental Health Counsellor at a time when she was also battling with her own mental health and at this time found it difficult to locate young relatable therapists with services that included no waiting time and avoided charging large fees.

 Emma decided upon qualifying to fill this gap and provide a service that is modern that will reach communities both locally and globally and a service that is accessible and affordable for all.
 Emma aims by providing a unique service that it will "normalise" talk therapy and shift the stigma around individuals seeking help.

 When previously living abroad, Emma had worked in-person with clients in Sydney, Australia and done volunteering and agency work that enabled her to grow her skill set with a wide variety of clients from many different backgrounds.
 Emma has extensive experience of working with common issues such as anxiety, stress, depression, grief, trauma, abuse, expats abroad, relationship break ups, self - esteem issues, and most recently the C-19 response.

 Emma uses an integrative approach in sessions which allows her as a Counsellor to explore where each client is and what they need as she believes in tailoring her approach around each client helps to bring the best outcome for each individual, as we all cope, feel and learn in different ways.